Orange County Semi-Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 However, the presence of these large vehicles on the road could turn an ordinary day or supposedly fun trip into a disastrous event.
-Semi-truck accidents are quite common in Orange County for various reasons.
+Semi-truck accidents are common in Orange County for various reasons.

 Suarez v.
 Premium Packing (settled on 9/26/2023) – settlement involving a man who sustained multiple orthopedic injures and a mild traumatic brain injury when he was run over by a food truck.– TINA ESHGHIEH

-Why Trust Our Semi-Truck Accident Attorneys
+Why Choose Our Semi-Truck Accident Attorneys

 Common Types Of Semi-Truck Accidents

-- Head-on accidents – These typically occur when two vehicles traveling in opposite directions collide head-on.
+- Head-on Accidents — These typically occur when two vehicles traveling in opposite directions collide head-on.
 The force of impact often results in severe damage, injuries, and fatalities.

 - Rear-End Collisions — Distracted driving, tailgating, sudden braking, or driving in poor visibility usually lead to rear-end truck accidents.